Roche Abbey: Dissolution

 Sherbook's account gives the impression of a frenzy with looting by locals, and that the spoliation at Roche Abbey happened in a short space of time.
 Reassessment of the source and comparison with the treatment of other religious houses suggests a more organised and structured approach, with lead from the roofs likely removed by Cromwell's men.
 A grant of 1546 mentions valuable materials, such as lead and glass, still on the site which the archaeologist Hugh Willmott suggests indicates that the process of spoliation took a longer time than implied by Sherbook.

 Left in ruin, the land passed through a number of private hands until the 4th Earl of Scarbrough decided it needed revitalising to enhance his adjoining family seat at Sandbeck Park.
 Lord Scarborough enlisted the talents of Capability Brown.
 With an astonishing disregard for history, Brown demolished buildings, built large earth mounds and turfed the whole site.
 Until the end of the 19th century Roche Abbey remained buried beneath Brown's work and wooded parkland.
-But subsequent excavation in the 1920s returned Roche to its former splendour.
+Excavation in the 1920s revealed the medieval foundations, which are now laid out on the site.